Forbin-class cruiser: Modifications

 The members of the class underwent repeated and differing refits over the course of their careers.
 Almost immediately after entering service, all three ships had an armored conning tower installed between 1889 and 1890.
-Forbins conning tower had 54 mm sides, while the other two ships received 40 mm plating on their towers.
+Forbin's conning tower had 54 mm sides, while the other two ships received 40 mm plating on their towers.
 Between 1890 and 1893, all three ships received updates to their armament, and all three ships had their rigging altered.
 Forbin and Coëtlogon had their main mast removed, along with their pole bowsprit; their fore and mizzenmasts were moved closer together.
 Surcouf only lost her mainmast during that refit.
 By the time work was completed, all three ships had quick-firing guns for their main battery, and two 47 mm guns were added in exchange for the removal of one of the 37 mm guns.
 The main guns aboard Forbin were simply converted to quick firing, while Surcouf received the updated M1884 variant, which was also quick firing.
-Whether Coëtlogons guns were simply upgraded or replaced is not recorded.
+Whether Coëtlogon's guns were simply upgraded or replaced is not recorded.
 The main guns were supplied with a variety of shells, including solid cast iron projectiles and explosive armor-piercing shells, both of which weighed 30 kg.
 The M1884 guns fired with a muzzle velocity of 590 m/s.
-As refitted, Forbins displacement had increased to 1966 t, Surcoufs to 2047 t, and that for Coëtlogon to 1932 t.
+As refitted, Forbin's displacement had increased to 1966 t, Surcouf's to 2047 t, and that for Coëtlogon to 1932 t.

 In 1895, the navy ordered that the bow torpedo tubes be removed from all three ships, and the work was carried out the following year.
 At the same time, the gun shields for the 47 mm and 37 mm guns were removed.
 Another major refit was carried out between 1905 and 1906.
 The remaining sailing rigs were removed from all three ships, and the armament was revised again.
 Forbin retained her main battery, but her light guns were standardized to nine 47 mm guns.
 Surcouf was the same, though she carried just seven of the 47 guns.
 Both ships kept a pair of 37 mm guns for their boats.
 Coëtlogon, which had been decommissioned in 1905, was not updated.
 All three ships had their remaining torpedo tubes removed at that time.
 At some point during their careers, Forbin and Surcouf had their boilers modified to accept mixed coal and oil fuel.

 In 1916, Surcouf, the sole remaining member of the class still in active service, received two 47 mm anti-aircraft guns on her forward upper deck.
 After being reduced to a hulk in August 1917, she was disarmed.
 The following year, Forbin was converted into a replenishment hulk.
 Her propulsion system was removed to open space for a coal storage hold capable of carrying 1250 t of coal.
 Eight cranes were installed to transfer coal to other vessels.